 While there are plausible – maybe even probable – interpretations of scripture “contrary to evangelical justice and charity,” i.e., that endorse racism, anti-semitism, sexism, etc., they are to be avoided.
 Interpretations that reflect and reinforce justice and charity are more faithful to the Good News of Jesus Christ.
 It seems to me that this principle makes space for asking whether or not we should be wary of reading biblical texts about homosexuality as referring in a straightforward way to what we are talking about now.

-I believe that, given the logic of Romans 1, we should indeed be wary of “actualization” of the text as referring in a straightforward way to modern realities.
+I believe that, given the logic of Romans 1, we should indeed be wary of 'actualization' of the text as referring in a straightforward way to modern realities.
 In the previous two posts in the series we saw the importance of self-control for Paul and his contemporaries and the common understanding that homosexual behavior was a matter of out of control sexual desire.
 Is the reality Paul is talking about necessarily the same thing we are talking about?

-How should we now understand gay and lesbian Christians who are no more idolatrous than the rest of us and give every evidence of worshiping of God in Christ and honoring God as God and giving thanks to him?
-And love God and neighbor?
+How should we now understand gay and lesbian Christians who are no more idolatrous than the rest of us and give every evidence of faithfully worshiping God in Christ and honoring God as God and giving thanks to him?
+And who love God and neighbor?
 And demonstrate self-control and self-denying discipline in their desire to follow Jesus and be formed in his image?
 Who are not dominated by passions and who build up the body of Christ?
 And who resist the evils listed in Romans 1:28-31 and elsewhere?
 And give testimony to their experience of same-sex attraction being different from that described in Romans 1 and elsewhere?
-And that it is not a matter of their choosing but an ingrained part of their personal identity?
+And that it is not a matter of their choosing or lack of self-control, but an ingrained part of their personal identity?

 Previous: Looking at Romans 1: